Regional transmission organization (North America)

 A regional transmission organization (RTO) in the United States is an electric power transmission system operator (TSO) that coordinates, controls, and monitors a multi-state electric grid.
 The transfer of electricity between states is considered interstate commerce, and electric grids spanning multiple states are therefore regulated by the Federal Energy Regulatory Commission (FERC).
-The voluntary creation of RTOs was initiated by FERC Order No. 2000, issued on December 20, 1999.
+The voluntary creation of RTOs was initiated by FERC in December 1999.
 The purpose of the RTO is to promote economic efficiency, reliability, and non-discriminatory practices while reducing government oversight.

+Definition

+A regional transmission organization (RTO) in the United States is an electric power transmission system operator (TSO) that coordinates, controls, and monitors a multi-state electric grid.
+The transfer of electricity between states is considered interstate commerce, and electric grids spanning multiple states are therefore regulated by the Federal Energy Regulatory Commission (FERC).

 An independent system operator (ISO) is similarly an organization formed at the recommendation of FERC.
 In the areas where an ISO is established, it coordinates, controls, and monitors the operation of the electrical power system, usually within a single US state, but sometimes encompassing multiple states.
-RTOs typically perform the same functions as ISOs but cover a larger geographic area.
+RTOs typically perform the same functions as ISOs, but cover a larger geographic area.

 The two are similar, with an RTO being more clearly defined and born out of the concept of electrical grid reliability.
 The delineation between an ISO and an RTO is subtle to some and quite specific to others, as the similarities in the table below illustrate:

 In short, an ISO operates a region's electricity grid, administers the region's wholesale electricity markets, and provides reliability planning for the region's bulk electricity system.
 Today's RTOs do the same thing with an added component of greater responsibility for the transmission network, as established by the FERC.

 Background

 FERC Orders 888 & 889

-In April 1996, the Federal Energy Regulatory Commission (FERC) issued two orders that changed the landscape of how electricity is generated, transmitted, and distributed throughout the North America.
+In April 1996, the Federal Energy Regulatory Commission (FERC) issued two orders that changed the landscape of how electricity is generated, transmitted, and distributed throughout North America.
 Prior to these rulings, generated power and the subsequent energy provided to customers by local service providers was owned and controlled by single entities who often owned the entire generation, transmission, and distribution assets.
 Because these companies controlled the retail delivery of the energy from generation through their own power lines, consumers had little to no choice regarding whose electricity they were buying.

 In economic terms, this structure constituted an impediment for new providers who would want to generate power, move energy, or provide retail electricity to individual consumers.

 Order No. 888 addressed "Promoting Wholesale Competition Through Open Access Non-discriminatory Transmission Services by Public Utilities; Recovery of Stranded Costs by Public Utilities and Transmitting Utilities." and Order No. 889 added and amended existing rules "...establishing and governing an Open Access Same-time Information System (OASIS) (formerly real-time information networks) and prescribing standards of conduct."